Nonerz/class8-notes-generator/README.md

 Note that I DO NOT OWN ANY OF THE NOTES.
 I just made the application to find notes easier.

+NO VIRUSES ARE THERE
+ITS A FALSE POSITIVE

 I N S T A L L I N G

 https://github.com/Nonerz/class8-notes-generator/releases